 My schedule was cancelled for non-payment.
 What do I do?

-If your class schedule was cancelled for non-payment before the last day to add/drop, you can add your courses back via iROAR.
-If your courses are dropped after the last day to add/drop, you must go to the Registrar's website and select the orange box and complete the withdrawal form.
+If your class schedule was cancelled for non-payment before the last day to add/drop, you may add your courses back via iROAR.
 There is a $150 re-registration fee assessed to any student whose class schedule is cancelled for non-payment.
-Once that is completed, you must be prepared to make full payment along with late fees.
-Payments can be made online via e-check or credit card.
+If you choose to re-register, you must make your payment in full along with late fees and the re-registration fee immediately.
+Payments are accepted via eCheck or credit card on iROAR.

 If a financial hold is placed on my records, what actions should I take in order to get the hold released?